 - tooth extraction

 As such, you’ll want to find a plan with co-pays and deductibles that are reasonable for your budget.

 4. What’s Covered (and What’s Not)

 Before you decide on a dental plan, it’s always recommended that you read the fine print to get a true picture of what’s covered by your plan and what’s not.
 Basic dental care, such as preventative exams, cleanings, and X-rays ought to be covered, but there’s a good chance that certain procedures such as cosmetic work will need to be paid for out-of-pocket.

 5. Your Preferred Dentist

 Finally, if you’re opposed to the idea of finding a new dentist with your new plan, make sure the policy you choose is accepted by your preferred dentist.
-If not, you’ll surely want to find out how the plan covers benefits for going “out-of-network”.
+If not, you’ll surely want to find out how the plan covers the benefits of going “out-of-network”.
 It is a good idea to verify whether your dentist is in-network by viewing the provider listing for the plan on the insurance company’s website and by contacting the front desk staff at your dentist’s office.

 Now that you know what to consider when shopping for a new dental plan, are you ready to get started?
-Let us, help you locate your ideal dental insurance plan today.
+Let us help you locate your ideal dental insurance plan today.